wenjian0202/mod-abm-2.0/doc/QUICKSTART.md

 cd ..
 ```

 We will also need a map that the routing engine (hence our simulation platform) operates on.
-The raw [OpenStreetMap](https://www.openstreetmap.org/) map data are encoded in `*.osm.pbf` format and many map extract [servers](https://wiki.openstreetmap.org/wiki/Planet.osm) offers downloading the whole world map or that of a specific region/country.
-[Protomaps](https://protomaps.com/extracts) is one of the best that allows us to extract rectangular area or draw polygon, which is ideal for for small case study of city-scale operations.
-For larger map areas (say, California of US, or Germany as a whole), [Geofabrik](https://download.geofabrik.de/) is good alternative that provides country/state-level extracts that are updated daily.
+The raw [OpenStreetMap](https://www.openstreetmap.org/) map data are encoded in `*.osm.pbf` format and many map extract [servers](https://wiki.openstreetmap.org/wiki/Planet.osm) offer downloading the whole world map or that of a specific region/country.
+[Protomaps](https://protomaps.com/extracts) is one of the best that allows us to extract rectangular area or draw polygon.
+This is ideal for small case study areas or city-scale simulations.
+For larger map areas (say, California of US, or Germany as a whole), [Geofabrik](https://download.geofabrik.de/) is a good alternative that provides country/state-level extracts that are updated daily.

 In our case, Hong Kong will be the area of interest (thanks to our HKU partnership!).
 Make a `map` subfolder:
 ```
 mkdir map
 ```
 We download the Hong Kong map extract from [Protomaps](https://protomaps.com/extracts) and name it `hongkong.osm.pbf`.
-Make sure we have moved the downloaded file into the `osrm/map` subfolder before continuing.
+Make sure we have moved the downloaded `*.osm.pbf` file into the `osrm/map` subfolder before continuing.

 `OSRM` requires several steps to pre-process the map data, which largely enhances the routing performance by allowing the use of Multi-Level Dijkstra (MLD).
 To make that happen, run:
 ```